carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 **What do you notice?**

 The data plot shows two features, where the blue data points represent the quiescent cells, and the red data points represent the active cells.

+Let's come up with a decision rule that the classifier uses to predict the outcome.
+When we are trying to come up with the decision rule, we will consider the features and the data plot.

+> ## Conceptual Questions
+>
+> What is the decision rule?
+{: .challenge}

 **What hyperparameter might be important for this example?**